Sultan Mahmud Badaruddin II International Airport: Colonial era

+Independence era

-On January 1, 1950, following Indonesia's independence, Talang Betutu Airport was opened for civilian use, serving as a gateway to the region by air.
-The airport was later renamed Sultan Mahmud Badaruddin II International Airport.
+On 1 January 1950, following Dutch recognition of Indonesia’s sovereignty, Dutch forces withdrew from the airfield.
+It was subsequently opened by the Indonesian authorities for civilian use as Talang Betutu Airport, serving as a gateway to the region by air.
+During the PRRI rebellion in the 1950s, the airfield served as a major base for the Indonesian Air Force.

+In 1967, the airport was later renamed Sultan Mahmud Badaruddin II International Airport.
 The name was chosen in honor of the Indonesian hero Sultan Mahmud Badaruddin II, who led the Sultanate of Palembang Darussalam from 1803 to 1819.
 During his leadership, Badaruddin II played a pivotal role in resisting the Dutch East India Company (VOC), which was invading Palembang at the time.

-Effective April 1, 1991, the airport is officially managed by the Management of Perum Angkasa Pura II.
-On January 2, 1992, Management Perum Angkasa Pura II changed its status into PT (Persero) Angkasa Pura II.
+The airport gained international status in 1970.

-When South Sumatra Province was chosen as the host of PON XVI in 2004, the government sought to enlarge the capacity of the airport as well as change the status into an international airport.
-The current terminal building of the airport was inaugurated on September 27, 2005.
-The airport was expanded again in 2017 to accommodate the 2018 Asian Games.
+Effective 1 April 1991, the airport came under the management of Angkasa Pura II, which later rebranded as InJourney Airports.
+When South Sumatra was selected to host PON XVI in 2004, the government initiated plans to expand the airport’s capacity and upgrade its status to an international airport.
+The current terminal building was inaugurated on 27 September 2005 by then-President Susilo Bambang Yudhoyono.
+The airport underwent further expansion in 2017 in preparation for the 2018 Asian Games.

 In 2024, the Indonesian Ministry of Transportation briefly revoked the airport's international status due to the absence of international flights; however, it was reinstated in 2025.
+Following the restoration of its international status, the airport resumed international flights to neighboring countries such as Singapore and Malaysia.